-So, you've decided to move and you're looking to buy a home
+So, you've decided to move and you're looking to buy a home in London.

 That's great news, but you're probably just coming to terms with the sheer amount of choice the capital offers.